 - Internet access services,

-- IP/ MPLS Virtual private networks,
+- IP/ MPLS Virtual private networks

 - Internet based Voice services

+- Layer 1 / Layer 2 networks

+- Data center / cloud interconnections

 Each point of presence contains data communications equipment housed in a secure facility owned, leased or operated on an infrastructure co-location basis by our Company.
 The last mile connecting to the customer can be a leased line, ISDN or point-to-multipoint radio link which we have licensed from the Wireless Planning Commission.
 We also use certain frequency radios, which do not require an operating license, in some locations.
 Our larger corporate customers access the point of presence directly through leased lines or wireless links.